 A customer-centric business tries to improve the customer’s experience across every touchpoint and places the customer’s interest at the heart of all business decisions.

-Customer journey is not modern tactic businesses employ to follow their customers' changing tastes and behavior.
+The customer journey is not a modern tactic businesses employ to follow customers' changing tastes and behavior.
 Before the advent of the digital age, journey mapping meant monitoring and assisting customers during the Awareness, Consideration, and Conversion stages.
 Even now, most offline businesses that depend on customer walk-ins or footfalls (e.g., brick-and-mortar establishments, shopping malls, etc.) focus chiefly on the awareness, consideration, and conversion stages of a customer’s journey.

 Keeping abreast of technology and trends, the customer journey mapping process evolved greatly.
 A significant outcome of this evolution was the addition of two new stages — Retention and Advocacy to the journey mapping process.
 These new stages provide a substantial understanding of customer behavior when they shop online.
 The five-stage journey mapping process comprising offline and online customers gained acceptance and is widely used today.
 Modern customer journeys comprise five stages.
 These are Awareness, Consideration, Conversion, Retention, and Advocacy.

-The journey map is a tool businesses utilize to understand customers and predict their behavior.
-It helps you understand customers’ intentions for choosing a particular brand.
-As a tool, journey maps help demystify your customers' wants.
+Businesses use journey maps to understand customers and predict their behavior.
+They help them understand customers’ intentions for choosing a particular brand and demystify their wants.

-Interestingly enough, mapping the journey in itself is a critical process/activity that gives you a blueprint of the customer’s activities and behavior throughout their association with your brand.
-When you plot your customer’s journey, you use data and insights to create a tool to better understand your customers.
+Interestingly, mapping the journey is a critical process/activity that gives you a blueprint of the customer’s activities and behavior throughout their association with your brand.
+When you plot your customer’s journey, you use data and insights to create a tool to understand your customers better.

 Also read: Role of Data and Analytics in Improving Customer Engagement